NJ weighs easing property tax bills for 1.8M owners, renters

-TRENTON — The number of New Jersey residents getting property tax relief would nearly quadruple to almost 2 million people under a plan Democratic Gov. Phil Murphy unveiled on Thursday.
+TRENTON — The number of New Jersey residents getting property tax relief would nearly quadruple to almost 2 million people under a plan Gov. Phil Murphy unveiled Thursday.

-“We believe that we must take action to offset costs and make life in New Jersey more affordable,” he said.
+“We believe that we must take action to offset costs and make life in New Jersey more affordable,” the Democrat said.

-The proposal adds assistance for renters, who were previously excluded from the state's current the benefit.
+The proposal adds assistance for renters, who were previously excluded from the state's current benefit.

 Under the new plan, homeowners making up to $250,000 will be eligible to get a credit toward their property taxes of up to $700 in the fiscal year beginning July 1.